 Tax Registration.
 If you will be selling goods in Washington, DC, you must register with the Office of Tax and Revenue (OTR) to collect sales tax.
 If your business will have employees, you must register with the OTR for employer withholding taxes.
 You can register for both types of tax, among others, either online via the DC Taxpayer Service Center (TSC) or on paper using Form FR-500, Combined Registration Application for Business DC Taxes/Fees/Assessments.

 Basic Business License (BBL).
 All businesses operating in the District of Columbia must be licensed in some way by the D.C. government.
-In many cases this means getting a Basic Business License (BBL).
+In many cases, this means getting a Basic Business License (BBL).
 However, some businesses where the principals are required to be licensed by a certification board or body—which often means licensed professionals (see below)—are not required to have a BBL.
 BBLs are issued by the Department of Consumer and Regulatory Affairs (DCRA).
-You can apply for a BBL online or on paper.

 Regulatory licenses and permits.
 These cover areas such as: